• Types of Axes

 • Slower swing speed

 There are hundreds of options to choose from when it comes to felling axes - and we think we've narrowed it down to the very best options available.
 With so much choice, however, there are also some products that you may want to avoid - so we wanted to include the following axe, which didn't quite measure up to the standards of the others featured in our best tree-cutting axes reviews.
+This is a multi-purpose single-bit axe, designed in a traditional style.

-Major Features
+Major Features :

-• Total Weight:2.1 lbs
+• Total Weight: 2.1 lbs

 • Handle Length: 26"